Trent Harris (American football): New York Giants

 On October 14, 2020, Harris was signed to the New York Giants practice squad.
 He was elevated to the active roster on October 17 and 22 for the team's weeks 6 and 7 games against the Washington Football Team and Philadelphia Eagles, and reverted to the practice squad after each game.
 He was promoted to the active roster on October 27.
 Harris was waived on December 8, 2020, and re-signed to the practice squad two days later.
 He signed a reserve/future contract on January 4, 2021.

 On September 1, 2021, Harris was waived by the Giants and re-signed to the practice squad.
 On November 1, 2021 Harris was elevated from the practice squad for the game against the Kansas City Chiefs and on November 6, 2021, Harris was elevated for the second time this season for the game against the Las Vegas Raiders.
 On November 22, 2021, Harris was signed to the active roster.
 On December 3, 2021, Harris was placed on injured reserve.
 On December 30, 2021, Harris was waived.
 On January 10, 2022, Harris was signed to a reserve/future contract.

 On May 18, 2022, Harris was waived.

 Baltimore Ravens

 On August 13, 2022, Harris signed with the Baltimore Ravens, but was placed on injured reserve three days later.
 He was released on August 25.

 Las Vegas Raiders

 On December 28, 2022, Harris was signed to the Las Vegas Raiders practice squad.

+Houston Roughnecks

+Harris played for the Houston Roughnecks of the XFL in 2023.
+In the season, he led the XFL in sacks, with 9.5.
+His 12 tackles for loss were tied for the league-lead by the end of April and he compiled 30 total tackles (including 16 solo).
+Following the season, he was named to the 2023 All-XFL team.

+On May 2, 2023, Harris was invited to the Denver Broncos' rookie minicamp.
+Following the minicamp, the Broncos signed Seattle Sea Dragons quarterback Ben DiNucci and elected not to sign Harris.
+The Roughnecks brand was transferred to the Houston Gamblers when the XFL and United States Football League (USFL) merged to create the United Football League (UFL).

+DC Defenders

+On January 5, 2024, Harris was drafted by the DC Defenders during the 2024 UFL dispersal draft.
+He announced his retirement on June 22, 2024.

+Coaching career

+On July 27, 2024, Harris was added to the Illinois Fighting Illini staff.